arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 <a name="Summary"></a>
 ## Summary ##

-In this lab, you have looked at the basics of working with Windows Azure SQL Database.
+In this lab, you have looked at the basics of working with Microsoft Azure SQL Database.
 If you have any SQL Server experience, you may have found the lab familiar and that is, indeed, the point.
 Working with SQL Database should be very familiar to anyone who has worked with SQL Server.

 You learned to create new databases, logins and users for those databases.
 You saw that for the most part, you could simply create objects in SQL Database as you would with an on-premise SQL Server.

-In addition, you created a simple Windows Azure application that is able to consume a SQL Database.
+In addition, you created a simple Microsoft Azure application that is able to consume a SQL Database.

 Finally, you saw that creating connections to SQL Database using Microsoft technologies is the same as creating connections to any normal on-premises database.